 What Lead Does to 1,000 People

 Every dot is a person.
 Every colored dot carries a lead-linked condition.
-Drag the slider to change the blood lead level.
-Watch the crowd change.
-This is not a model — this is the peer-reviewed literature, translated into faces.
+Drag the slider to change the blood lead level and the crowd changes with it.
+None of this is a model.
+It is the peer-reviewed literature, put into faces.

 Each dot = 258,000 Americans · Total represented: 258 million adults